genesiscommunitysuccess/custom-elements-lsp/CONTRIBUTING.md

 #### Developing with the Example Application

-As mentioned previously, CEP contains an example application in the `/example` directory which can be used as a test project which is setup with the LSP plugin.
+As mentioned previously, CEP contains an example application in the `/packages/showcase/example` directory which can be used as a test project which is setup with the LSP plugin.
 The approach is based on https://github.com/orta/TypeScript-TSServer-Plugin-Template and https://github.com/microsoft/TypeScript/wiki/Writing-a-Language-Service-Plugin#overview-writing-a-simple-plugin.

-`/example` application already contains all of the configuration required for use, as you can see in places like `./example/src/tsconfig.json` which contains configuration for the LSP as described in the [readme](./README.md).
+`example` application already contains all of the configuration required for use, as you can see in places like `example/src/tsconfig.json` which contains configuration for the LSP as described in the [readme](./README.md).

-The LSP plugin should be symlinked locally via the `package.json` but if you're having issues you can manually link the plugin:
+The LSP plugin should be symlinked locally via npm workspaces, but if you're having issues you can manually link the plugin:

 1. `npm link` in the project root
 2. `cd example`